Meeting guidelines, formats, group conscienceness and hierarchy for parental alienation support groups.

 - Contact the secretary of the meeting by email or in the chat.
 If they can’t help you they should be able to point you in a direction.
 If you contact the secretary by chat and they don’t respond please follow up by email.
 Meetings can be tricky to manage at times and not all chats are tended to.

 - If you have a problem with a secretary please reach out to another meeting secretary.
 They will either help you, point you in a direction or let you know if they can’t be of help.

-- If you have a problem with a format ask the secretary when the next group conscious will be.
-A group conscious is when all members of a specific meeting get to share any concerns or requests for a change of formats.
-A group conscious is help directly after the meeting instead of fellowship time.
+- If you have a problem with a format ask the secretary when the next group conscience will be.
+A group conscience is when all members of a specific meeting get to share any concerns or requests for a change of formats.
+A group conscience is help directly after the meeting instead of fellowship time.

-- You will need to ask the secretary to have your issue placed on the group conscious agenda and be present for the meeting for your issue to be discussed.
+- You will need to ask the secretary to have your issue placed on the group conscience agenda and be present for the meeting for your issue to be discussed.

 HOW DO I GET A SAY IN HOW PARENTAL ALIENATION ANONYMOUS MEETINGS ARE RUN?

 - Volunteer for a service position.
 It is suggested to start with timing a meeting and then offering to lead a meeting when you are comfortable.
 A secretary is the group representative and they can ask for changes to formats and general polices.
 Secretaries meet every quarter to address meeting concerns and best practices.

 - In order to be a secretary you will need to have a sponsor and be working the 12 steps of PA-A. A secretary commitment is for 6 months.
 Every six months a new secretary will be elected or the current secretary will continue with their commitment.

 - Secretaries will announce group conscience every quarter.
 Have the secretary put any topics you would like included on the agenda.